Printers are not all created equal, and this applies to the ones designed for printing on canvas as well.

 - It is costly both to purchase and operate.
 This is because the printer does not accept ink from third-party manufacturers, and the Epson ink is rather pricey.

-Just like the two previous printers, the iP8720 is an inkjet printer can produce prints that are as large as 13″ x 19”.
-It boasts a color resolution of 9600 x 2400 dpi, printing speeds of 14.5 ppm for both black and color prints, 6-color ink system and Ethernet, USB and Wi-Fi connectivity options amongst other features.
+Just like the two previous printers, the iP8720 is an inkjet printer that can produce prints that are as large as 13″ x 19”.
+It boasts a color resolution of 9600 x 2400 dpi, printing speeds of 14.5 ppm for both black and color prints, a 6-color ink system, and Ethernet, USB, and Wi-Fi connectivity options amongst other features.
 Like with most Canon printers, the iP8720 does not disappoint as it maintains Canon’s high standard of producing the best photo printers.
 The quality of prints produced extends to all materials used, including canvas.